ansible-community/meetup/milestones/post_event_activities.md

 # Resources

-Here are some example emails, social media posts to help the organizers with the different set communication while planning and excuting the meetup.
-The community members are welcome to share their ideas and contribute to the resources in the by sending a Pull Request [`ansible-community/meetup` Github repository](https://github.com/ansible-community/meetup).
+Here are some example emails and social media posts intended to help the organizers with the different set communication while planning and executing the meetup.
+The community members are welcome to share their ideas and contribute to the resources in the by sending a Pull Request to the [`ansible-community/meetup` Github repository](https://github.com/ansible-community/meetup).

 ## Email Templates